 After the wedding breakfast (which was absolutely delicious and supplied by Dunglass Estate in-house caterers Hickory), the newlyweds cut their wedding cake.
 Check out the photos of the cake, it was one of the best cakes I’ve seen, a beautiful sponge cake topped with fruits and no icing to be seen anywhere.
 Unique and delicious!

-This wonderful Dunglass Estate wedding finished with me photographing the first few dances.
-The evening entertainment was provided by the ever fabulous Callanish.
+This wonderful Dunglass Estate wedding finished with me photographing the 30 minutes or so of the evening celebration.
+Evening entertainment was by the ever fabulous Callanish band.
 The dance floor was packed and it was great to see the aforementioned signage being noted – some great moves on the dance floor!

 A few of my favourite of Caroline and Graham’s gallery of Dunglass Estate wedding photos can be viewed below.